entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Arratia (2009): "Fringing fulcra are defined here as paired structures associated with the leading edge of paired and/or unpaired fins.
 These may be swollen, spine-like, lanceolate, or distally arrow-like in shape."

 > - Taxa without lepidotrichia are coded as 'logical impossibility'.
-Fringing fulcra is present in *Dialipinaa* and actinopterygians, absent in sarcopterygians.
+Fringing fulcra is present in *Dialipina* and actinopterygians, absent in sarcopterygians.

 > - The coding of *Eosteus* is unknown. **check, 1?**